rashmikbhat/PiecewiseCNN-CRF/README.md

 jupyter lab piecewise_training_pipeline.ipynb
 ```
 Then:
-1.Click "Run All" in the menu (Cell → Run All)
+1. Click "Run All" in the menu (Cell → Run All)
-2.Wait for training to complete (~5 hours)
+2. Wait for training to complete (~5 hours)
-3.Check the training_results/ folder for outputs
+3. Check the training_results/ folder for outputs

-# Notebook Outputs
+## Notebook Outputs
 After running, you'll get:
 training_results/
 ├── piecewise_model_final.pth       # Trained model weights